English ship Vanguard (1586)

-The Vanguard was a 32-gun galleon of the English Tudor navy, built by Master Shipwright Matthew Baker and launched in 1586 from Woolwich Dockyard.
+The Vanguard was a 36-gun galleon of the English Tudor navy, built by Master Shipwright Matthew Baker and launched in 1586 from Woolwich Dockyard.
 She was the first ship of the navy to bear the name.

 She played a key part in the action against the Spanish Armada in 1588.

+Construction

+Vanguard was ordered by Elizabeth I at a cost of at around £3000.
+Work was underway at Woolwich Dockyard by March 1586, under the supervision of shipwright Mathew Baker.
+Vanguard was one of a generation of race-built galleons that represented the pinnacle of ship design at that time.

+By October 1587, Vanguard was being held in readiness at Chatham, needing only caulking before being seaworthy.

 Career

 On commissioning, Vanguard joined the squadron under the command of Sir Henry Palmer which was blockading the coast of the Low Countries.
 The ship was refitted at Sheerness in the winter of 1587–1588, and with William Wynter in command, rejoined the forces patrolling off Dunkirk.
 In April that year, while much of the fleet was sent to Plymouth to guard against the expected Spanish invasion, Vanguard was part of a squadron under Lord Henry Seymour that was ordered to remain at the Downs to watch the army of the Duke of Parma in the Spanish Netherlands.
 Seymour's squadron, including Vanguard, rejoined the main English fleet off Calais on 7 August, and took part in the Battle of Gravelines the next day.

-George Beeston anchored the ship in the Forth at Leith on 1 June 1589.
-One of his crew, the trumpeter, was killed ashore in Edinburgh in a fight with Spanish sailors.
+George Beeston anchored the ship in the Forth at Leith on 1 June 1589, in order to deliver messages to the court of James VI.
+One of Beeston's crew, the trumpeter, was killed ashore in Edinburgh in a fight with Spanish sailors.

+In January 1590, Vanguard was one of two ships sent to withdraw Lord Willoughby's expeditionary force from France.